wayne-dunican/sandbox/README.md

-Repository for experimenting Github based workflows.
+Repository for experimenting Github based workflows for Nordix.